 Environmental Risk

 These risks can be both internal and external.
 Natural disasters and other extreme weather conditions comprise the bulk of external environmental risks companies will face.
-Earthquakes, flooding, winter storms and tornadoes can close off airports, docks and roads making delaying the shipment of goods and making it impossible to arrange travel and communication in and out of supplying countries.
+Earthquakes, floods, storms, and tornadoes can close airports, docks, and roads, delaying shipments and disrupting travel and communication.

 Political Risk

-It is important that companies are aware of the political trends in the country they are receiving supply from.
-Technology can be used to develop an overall picture of possible risks, while certain insurance policies will cover companies against the threat of embargoes or cancelled licenses.
+Companies must be aware of the political trends in the country they are receiving supply from.
+Technology can be used to develop an overall picture of possible risks, while certain insurance policies will cover companies against the threat of embargoes or canceled licenses.
 It may be necessary to establish an on-ground presence through an IOR or EOR to ensure the delivery of goods at agreed prices.

 Supplier Risk